Car Audio Grounding Guide - How to Get a Better Amp Ground

 • Not crimping terminals correctly

-• Loose ground bolts
+• Leaving ground bolts loose

 • Grounding multiple amps poorly

-• Skipping the Big 3 upgrade
+• Skipping the Big 3 upgrade on larger systems

 • Ignoring engine and battery grounds